Yicz/ElasticSearch-Reference/13_Analysis/03_Analyzers/10_Custom_Analyzer.md

 |

-An optional array of built-in or customised [character filters](analysis-charfilters.html "Character Filters").
+An optional array of built-in or customised [character filters](analysis-charfilters.html).

 `filter`

 |

-An optional array of built-in or customised [token filters](analysis-tokenfilters.html "Token Filters").
+An optional array of built-in or customised [token filters](analysis-tokenfilters.html).

 `position_increment_gap`

 |

-When indexing an array of text values, Elasticsearch inserts a fake "gap" between the last term of one value and the first term of the next value to ensure that a phrase query doesn’t match two terms from different array elements.
-Defaults to `100`.
-See [`position_increment_gap`](position-increment-gap.html "position_increment_gap") for more.
+When indexing an array of text values, Elasticsearch inserts a fake) for more.

 ### Example configuration